 The no-contact rule helps you move on from your ex-partner and the breakup with the least possible amount of pain.
 Moreover, moving on has some unexpected benefits other than you being ultimately free from a relationship that wasn’t headed anywhere.
 Check out the infographic below to know more about these incredible advantages.

 It is natural to find your life in disarray after a breakup.
 Your emotions are all over the place, and you might find it hard to make rational choices.
 The no-contact rule is a powerful strategy that will help you bring your emotions back under your control and build a new perspective.
-It will give you the strength to heal and face new changes.
+This detachment will give you the solitude and privacy necessary to heal and face new changes.
 After trying this strategy, you may either move on or get back with your ex, but the choice will be in your hands.
 If the no-contact rule feels like the right fit for you, try it out.
 Take care.

 Frequently Asked Questions